MalesM/MapEvent/README.md

-# Inventator2
+# Eventator2
-Google map invent maker for android
+Google map event maker for android

-Version 1.0 (just beginning)
+Version 2.0
-* Easy make Invent (Marker) near you with title and desciption (for now)
+* Easy make Event (Marker) near you with title, desciption, type and starting time
-* Filter Invents in specific radius
+* Filter Events in specific radius
-* Real time tracking Invent in given radius and notify if there is new Invent near you
+* Real time tracking Event in given radius and notify if there is new Event near you